Ascending Passage .com HOME PAGE.

 Or you ask of the boatman who rows you, "How can you pull all day

-arm, he says to you: "Look!
+against the current of the Nile?"
+And he smiles, and says to you: "Look!
 I am strong as Rameses the great."

 limestone and granite, now it seems engraven also on every Egyptian

-vanity prolong the true triumph of genius, and impress its own view of
+vanity impress its own view of

 Pharaoh who oppressed the children of Israel.